Permitting of Specific Alternative Methods- ATAG

 While building codes don’t prohibit the use of any method or material, approaches that fall outside the scope of the building code can be challenging for code officials to evaluate.
 To address the need for the further evaluation of alternative methods and materials, the Sustainable Building Program worked with the Building Division to develop an Alternative Technology Advisory Group (ATAG).
 ATAG is structured like Portland Oregon’s similar committee; it is comprised of building professionals who are interested in alternative methods and technologies who can help evaluate these materials for safety and code compliance.
 After reviewing existing research and codes on a selected alternative, the group makes recommendations to the Building Division.
 The Chief Building Official will then be able to refer to the group’s recommendation report in making determinations on individual projects utilizing the material or method.
 See more information about ATAG here and the bylaws for the group here.

-The members of the 2020-2021 Alternative Technology Advisory Group are:
+The members of the 2020-2022 Alternative Technology Advisory Group were:

 We thank them for their time and effort in serving on the committee!